Foods with folic acid

 Most people get an adequate amount of folic acid from the foods they eat.
-Alcoholics, pregnant women, and people taking certain medications may be at higher risk for folate deficiency.
+Pregnant women, people taking certain medications, and alcoholic individuals may be at higher risk for folate deficiency.
 Women of childbearing age (approximately fifteen to forty-five years) are recommended to include 400 micrograms of folic acid in their diets, particularly important before and during pregnancy to prevent birth defects.

 The U.S. Recommended Dietary Allowance (RDA) for folate is 180 to 200 micrograms (mcg).
 Rich dietary sources of folate are recommended over supplements.
 They include: